 - Anchor links that are directly related to the problem above can affect your ad revenue.
 Visitors who jump straight to a particular section could reduce the number of impressions and clicks.
 Sites that rely heavily on advertising may want to try A / B with anchor links and indexes.

 Anchor Connection Passage

 You may also want to consider changing the passage of the anchor connection.
 By default, anchor links will suddenly jump to an ID lower down the page.
-This can be annoying for some.
+This cannot be very pleasant for some.
 You can change this so that it is a smooth sliding transition.
-We actually do this on the ThemeRally blog.
+We do this on the ThemeRally blog.
 You can use a free plugin like Page scroll to id or add some CSS to your site, for example, scroll-behavior: smooth.
-There are some additional tips for developers in this song overflow post.

 How to Manually Create Anchor Links in WordPress

 The first way to create anchor links in WordPress is to simply manually execute the HTML in each of your posts.
 Let’s create it so you can see how they work.

 Create text for your link and add a hyperlink to it, as you would normally do for any other link.
 Create an anchor link with HTML.

 Instead of linking it to a URL, post, or page, you will assign it an anchor name.
 URIs that specify anchors contain a “#” character followed by the anchor name.
 You can name anything you want, although we usually recommend that they be short and related to the actual name of the head.